fys4220/fys4220.github.io/fys4220-jbook/part-project/project_uart.md

 %
 %There are numerous sources online where you can find relevant information.
 Remember to include a reference to the sources you use.
 The text %does not have to be very extensive  -- around 1 page -- but should include a simple diagram illustrating the UART packet.
 %
+Before you start to design the respective modules, you should first make sure you understand the basics of the UART protocol.

 (project-uart-intro)=
 ## UART data transmission
 UART is an abbreviation for Universal Asynchronous Receiver-Transceiver.
 It is used for one-to-one asynchronous bi-directional serial communication.
-In its most basic form it uses to lines for communication, one for transmitting (TX) and one for receiving (RX).
+In its most basic form it uses two lines for communication, one for transmitting (TX) and one for receiving (RX).

 ```{figure} ../images/project_uart_tx_rx.png
 ---